Stone-ResearchLife/xMem/README.md

 # 🧮 XMem: A Cross-Architecture GPU Memory Estimator

+> [!Important]
-> [!IMPORTANT] The current version is still in prototype.
+> The current version is still in prototype.
 Due to the
 > unoptimized code, it may take a longer execution time.

 xMem is a novel framework designed to accurately estimate the peak GPU